 As well as this, Power Rods have another characteristic hardcore gym fans might loathe.
 Similarly to resistance bands, they express resistance gradually, so it's not the same amount of resistance you're pulling across the full range of movement.
 Granted, the difference is not huge but noticeable and anyway, how are you supposed to calculate workout volume when the weight is not the same in each set, right?

-The NordicTrack Fusion CST is in a luckier situation as it can't really be compared to other multi gyms.
-It can be compared to cable machines found in gyms, though, and despite the lack of sound it makes, it's recreates the sensation of working out with semi-commercial machines pretty well.
+The NordicTrack Fusion CST is in a luckier situation as it can't really be compared to other multi-gyms.
+It can be compared to cable machines found in gyms, though, and despite the lack of sound it makes, it recreates the sensation of working out with semi-commercial machines pretty well.

-The available Fusion CST studio session workouts make it easier to get started with machine, despite the fact that you'll never see people working out in groups using cable machines.
-But we understand, home studio workouts are all the rage and why wouldn't you create such workouts around a machine that can workout all muscles in the body?
+The available Fusion CST studio session workouts make it easier to get started with the machine, despite the fact that you'll never see people working out in groups using cable machines.
+But we understand home studio workouts are all the rage, and why wouldn't you create such workouts around a machine that can work out all muscles in the body?

 Bowflex Xtreme 2 SE vs NordicTrack Fusion CST: which multi gym should you choose?

 You should choose the NordicTrack Fusion CST if you prefer studio and generally more active workouts.
-The sleek design and interactive nature and of the Fusion CST can make it a centrepiece of even shared rooms: no need to hide it away on a garage or spare room, let everyone admire your top-notch workout machine.
+The sleek design and interactive nature of the Fusion CST can make it a centrepiece of even shared rooms: no need to hide it away in a garage or spare room; let everyone admire your top-notch workout machine.
 It will cost a pretty penny, though, so think twice before you buy.